• twitter-icon

 GSTR 9C Part II Reconciliation of Gross Turnover

-Valid For taxpayers whose annual aggregate turnover is above 5 Crores For FY 2020-21, 2019-20 & 2018-19 and for FY 2017-18 it was more than 2 Crores only.
-GSTR 9C is now a Self-Certified form From FY 2020-21 onwards before that it was an audit form for taxpayers.
-Now Taxpayer may self certify his/her annual account and furnish all the relevant documents with a reconciliation of gross turnover under form GSTR 9C ( Previously they have to get their annual account audited by the CA and furnish all the relevant documents with a reconciliation of gross turnover under GSTR 9C Audit form)
+Valid for taxpayers whose annual aggregate turnover exceeds ₹5 Crores for FY 2024-25.
+The GSTR-9C is a self-certified reconciliation statement to be filed on or before 31st December 2025.
+GSTR 9C is now a Self-Certified form from FY 2020-21 onwards before that, it was an audit form for taxpayers.
+Now Taxpayer may self-certify his/her annual account and furnish all the relevant documents with a reconciliation of gross turnover under Form GSTR 9C ( Previously, they had to get their annual account audited by a CA and furnish all the relevant documents with a reconciliation of gross turnover under GSTR 9C Audit form)

 All the information mentioned in FORM 9C is validated under point 5